 During the recent virtual meeting of ISO/IEC JTC1/SC6/WG1, a document (WG1 N289) submitted by an expert was briefly addressed.
 The document was not discussed in any detail because it was submitted after the meeting deadlines.
-However, a request was made by the submitter for the IEEE 802.11 WG to review the document and provide comments for discussion at a future meeting of WG1.
+However, a request was made by the submitter for the IEEE 802.11 Wireless LAN Working Group (WG) to review the document and provide comments for discussion at a future meeting of WG1.

 This document is a proposal for a response from the IEEE 802.11 WG.